Positive Birth Story – Saying no to induction for first time mum with a thyroid condition

 Thyroid affects baby’s growth

 As expected because of my thyroid condition my pregnancy was placed under consultant review and was monitored closely as there was a risk that should my thyroid levels change this could effect the growth rate of the baby.
 It often felt like I lived at the hospital with blood tests and consultant appointments every 4 weeks, plus growth scans every four weeks as well.
+At my routine 32 week growth scan the consultant expressed concerns that the baby was growing off the growth chart (it seems my thyroid hormones had the opposite effect and now the baby was bigger than expected!)
+As the weeks went by the growth continued and the baby was on course to be around 9lbs 3oz at 40 weeks.

 At this point both my community midwife and hospital consultant had expressed concerns about birthing a “big” baby and have reeled off a list of risks including shoulder dystocia, and the risk of perineum tears.
 My consultant expressed that she would like to induce my labour at 39 weeks but we would have one final growth scan at 36 weeks before we made a firm plan.
+I felt torn, I certainly didn’t feel like I was carrying a “big”baby and is 9lbs 3oz really classed as “big” anyway?
+The thought of meeting my baby sooner was amazing, but my gut instinct told me that something didn’t really add up here.

 Review your options